Neal/pebble-vlc-remote/README.md

-# Pebble VLC Remote
+# VLC Remote

-Pebble VLC Remote is a remote control watch app for VLC Media Player.
-It uses VLC's native web interface API and Pebble SDK 2.0's JavaScript Framework to make HTTP requests.
+VLC Remote is a remote control watch app for VLC Media Player for Pebble which allows you to toggle play/pause, change volume, seek, and get recent status of what's playing and how far you've watched - all right on your wrist!

-Use the Pebble app for configuration.
+It uses PebbleKit JS to make HTTP requests to VLC's native web interface API.

+## Installation

+* Stable release:

+	Get the latest `pbw` from [releases](https://github.com/Neal/pebble-vlc-remote/releases).

+* Compile your own:

+		$ pebble build && pebble install

+## Configuration

+* Open Pebble mobile app and tap the gear icon to list all the watchapps.
+* Tap VLC Remote to open the configuration page.
+* Enter your VLC server host and password; then tap submit.

+## Controls

 | Button                                             | Function                  |
 | -------------------------------------------------- | ------------------------- |